Fabrication Studio Lead San Francisco State University, BA email: darren.duarte [at] sonomaacademy.org phone: (707) 545-1770 x 3405

 Darren loves the passing period between classes.
 He describes it as a "constant feeling of camaraderie."
 In his opinion, what sets us apart from other schools is the amount of programs that we offer to everyone.
 “We have outdoor programs, travel programs, exploratories, we have the shops and the garden.
 We try to teach so many different things that hopefully everybody can find a niche for themselves and find something that gets them hooked into something.”

 In his spare time, Darren can often be found building furniture and doing other cool woodworking projects.
 He has taught multiple Intersession courses focused on woodworking.
-He even created wood tiles of each of the tenants of our Honor Code, which are now prominantly displayed in his office.
 He's also a pretty exceptional hockey player.

 We have outdoor programs, travel programs, exploratories, we have the shops and the garden.
 We try to teach so many different things that hopefully everybody can find a niche for themselves and find something that gets them hooked into something.